-Of all the questions that I get when I am seeing clients – I can’t sleep and I have a high stress and anxiety in my life, seem to be on top of the list.
+Of all the questions that I get when I am seeing clients – I can’t sleep and I have a high stress, depression and anxiety in my life, seem to be on top of the list.
 These questions almost always are followed by a laundry list of symptoms.
 Such as high blood pressure, constipation, headaches, heart palpitations… just to name a few.

 One of the easiest and probably most beneficial (I say beneficial because it is safe, inexpensive and effective) things you can do is meditation.
 Meditation can be as simple or as fancy as you want to make it.
 However, the important thing is to always remember as Max Simon, of Get Self-Centered says… Meditation, it’s not what you think.

 That saying is a great play on words.
 Because it’s not what you think.
 In fact, it’s okay to have thoughts while you are meditating.
 The more you try to empty your head the more frustrated you will become.
 The thoughts that are coming into your head while you are meditating are really a type of brain detoxification.
 Let them come in… and let them float out.

 Over time you will find naturally that the frequency and amount of thoughts that do flood in will diminish.
 At the same time while doing a meditation routine, you will also find that stress, anxiety, high blood pressure, trouble sleeping, road rage, the way you handle stress, your general outlook on life – will all naturally and effortlessly change for the better.

 The research that validates the benefits of meditation are astounding.
 The Chopra Center in Carlsbad, California – founded by Deepak Chopra and David Simon, have done an amazing job at bringing the benefits and ease of meditation to the masses.
 I have studied and met all of them at the Chopra Center and they are by far and away some of the most loving and amazing people I have ever met and had the great privilege of getting to know.